 If you are looking for a recipe featuring Japanese eggplant, Stir-Fried Japanese Eggplant with Ground Meat is highly recommended.
-The combination of Japanese eggplant, which readily absorbs flavors, and traditional Japanese seasonings offers an irresistible taste experience.
+The combination of Japanese eggplant, which readily absorbs flavors, and traditional Japanese seasonings create an irresistible taste experience.

 Jump to: